 If the scanned name or IP address belongs to a network device which can be pinged, but is not a Windows computer (NIX-computer, network printer, router, managed switch, type library, IP phone, firewall, thin client, etc.), it cannot be scanned via the RPC protocol and shows this error.
 However, the program tries to scan this host via other protocols (SMB, SSH and SNMP), and the scan result may vary depending on the settings for these protocols and the nature of the scanned network host.

 Q: How can I find out which port numbers are used by TNI, so I can configure the firewall?

 A: By default, TNI uses the SMB protocol to scan Windows computers.
 It can be allowed by enabling the File and Printer Sharing exception in the Windows Firewall or TCP port 445 in other firewalls.
-You could also enable TCP port 139 (NetBIOS) for older systems.

 Also, TNI uses the RPC protocol to scan Windows computers (direct WMI connection) if SMB fails.
 To allow remote RPC connections, you should either disable Windows Firewall or set it up in the following way:

 - Use the following netsh firewall command in the command prompt: netsh advfirewall firewall set rule group="remote admin" new enable=Yes;